ACLaks/website/about.md

 For more information, email <a href="mailto:Aviva@AceArts.net">Aviva@AceArts.net</a> or call Aviva Chana at (908) 845 - 5569.

-You can also come to Elizabeth and buy directly; call to set up an appointment.
-We accept credit cards.
+Buy direct in Elizabeth, NJ; call to set up an appointment.
+Credit cards accepted.

-_Customized and personalized art available upon request_
+_Customized and personalized art available upon request._

 </div>
 </div>